enonic/lib-static/README.md

 <a name="option-contenttype"></a>
 #### contentType

-- `contentType` (string/boolean/object/function, optional): override the built-in MIME type handling.
+- `contentType` (string/boolean/object/function): override the built-in MIME type handling.
     - if set as a boolean, switches MIME type handling on/off. `true` is basically ignored (keep using built-in type detection), `false` skips processing and removes the content-type header (same as an empty string)
     - if set as a non-empty string, assets will not be processed to try and find the MIME content type.
 Instead this value will always be preselected and returned.
     - if set as an object, keys are file types (the extensions of the asset file names _after compilation_, case-insensitive and will ignore dots), and values are Content-Type strings - for example, `{"json": "application/json", ".mp3": "audio/mpeg", "TTF": "font/ttf"}`.
 For files with extensions that are not among the keys in the object, the handling will fall back to the built-in handling.